-- Is a rationale provided for the initial hydraulic properties used in the model and are these clearly tabulated for the following? - Lateral hydraulic conductivity for each stratigraphic unit/model layer; - Vertical hydraulic conductivity for each stratigraphic unit/model layer; - Effective porosity for each stratigraphic unit/model layer; and - Infiltration rate at the surface of the model? - Do the values make sense in relation to the stratigraphic units identified and the site setting?
+- Is a rationale provided for the initial hydraulic properties used in the model and are these clearly tabulated for initial values and calibrated values for the following? - Lateral hydraulic conductivity for each stratigraphic unit/model layer; - Vertical hydraulic conductivity for each stratigraphic unit/model layer; - Effective porosity for each stratigraphic unit/model layer; and - Infiltration rate at the surface of the model? - Do the values make sense in relation to the stratigraphic units identified and the site setting?

-Note that these properties may change during the process of calibration, but both initial and calibrated values should be within physically reasonable ranges based on the stratigraphy defined and the climatic conditions for the site location.
+Note that these properties may change during the process of calibration, and both initial and calibrated values should be clearly identified and tabulated and should be within physically reasonable ranges based on the stratigraphy defined and the climatic conditions for the site location.

-7.4.4 Flow Model Calibration
+5.4 Groundwater Flow Calibration and Verification